OzMaatuk/StoriesCollector/README.md

 Language files are in `src/locales/`.
 The app uses `next-intl` for internationalization with automatic locale detection and routing.

+### AI Enrichment (LLM)

+- Prompt files live in the `prompts/` folder and are language-specific: `prompts/story_enrichment_en.txt`, `prompts/story_enrichment_he.txt`, `prompts/story_enrichment_fr.txt`.
+- Enrichment is triggered asynchronously after a story is created when `ENABLE_LLM_ENRICHMENT` is set to `true`.
+- The service selects the prompt by the story `language` field.
+If a language-specific prompt file is missing, the service falls back to the Hebrew prompt.
+- Retry behavior: the LLM client retries on HTTP 502/503/504 responses up to 5 times with a 5 second delay between retries.
+Failures are recorded in the generated content record (`status: failed`).
+- Note: the application currently expects the `language` value to be provided by the client when submitting a story.
+Automatic language detection is not enabled by default; implementors can add a language-detection step (for example using a small NPM library) before persisting the story if they prefer auto-detection.

 ### 🚀 Deployment

 #### Environment Variables